Turkesterone vs Ecdysterone: The Real Deal

 Sixth, in vitro studies suggest that when muscle cells are exposed to Ajuga turkestanica ecdysteroids, myostatin expression is reduced.
 FYI, myostatin is a protein in the body that limits muscle growth.
 This same study also found that ecdysteroids were more effect myostatin inhibitors than methandienone -- the active compound in Dianabol.

-But, perhaps the biggest reason supplement companies are flocking to this ingredient is based on the findings of a 2000 study which found that turkesterone possessed a greater anabolic effect than methandienone.
+But, perhaps the biggest reason supplement companies are flocking to this ingredient is based on the turkesterone studies and research from the last twenty years.
+In the year 2000, there were findings from a study which found that turkesterone possessed a greater anabolic effect than methandienone.

 While all of this sounds highly promising, there are a couple of issues at play.